-Whaling records indicate that right whales in the North Pacific ranged across the entire North Pacific north of 35°N and occasionally as far south as 20°N (Rosenbaum et al., 2000; Fig. 37).
+Whaling records indicate that right whales in the North Pacific ranged across the entire North Pacific north of 35°N and occasionally as far south as 20°N (Rosenbaum et al. 2000; Fig. 37).
 Before right whales in the North Pacific were heavily exploited by commercial whalers, concentrations were found in the Gulf of Alaska, eastern Aleutian Islands, southcentral Bering Sea, Sea of Okhotsk, and Sea of Japan (Braham and Rice 1984).
 During 1958-82, there were only 32-36 sightings of right whales in the central North Pacific and Bering Sea (Braham 1986).
-In the eastern North Pacific, south of 50°N, only 29 reliable sightings were recorded between 1900 and 1994 (Scarff 1986, Scarff 1991, Carretta et al. 1994), and one in 1996 off the tip of Baja, California (Gendron 1999).
-Sightings have been reported as far south as central Baja California in the eastern North Pacific, as far south as Hawaii in the central North Pacific, and as far north as the sub-Arctic waters of the Bering Sea and Sea of Okhotsk in the summer (Herman et al. 1980, Berzin and Doroshenko 1982, NMFS 1991).
+In the eastern North Pacific, south of 50°N, only 29 reliable sightings were recorded between 1900 and 1994 (Scarff 1986, Scarff 1991, Carretta et al. 1994), and one in 1996 off the tip of Baja, California the central North Pacific, and as far north as the have occurred from 1999 to 2002. sub-Arctic waters of the Bering Sea and Sea of